 How Life Insurance Face Amount and Death Benefits are Calculated

 The face amount of a policy is the amount you request when you apply for life insurance.
-If you decide, for example, you want to leave your loved ones with $200,000, you apply for life insurance with a $200,000 face value.
+If you decide, for example, to leave your loved ones with $200,000, you apply for life insurance with a $200,000 face value.

 If your policy has the following features, it could decrease the death benefit: